 First and foremost, you should remember your right to remain silent.
-Officers are not kidding around when they tell you that anything you say can and will be used against you in court.
-Probably the most common mistake made by anyone following an arrest is the inability to remain silent.
-Confessions makeup a significant portion…Details
+Officers are serious when they tell you that anything you say can and will be used against you in court.
+Probably the most common mistake made by anyone following an arrest is the decision to not remain silent.
+Confessions makeup a significant portion of…Details

 If you are arrested and placed in jail, an “initial appearance,” usually called “first appearance,” before a judge must occur within 24 hours of your arrest.
 At an initial appearance, you will be apprised of the charges against you and asked if you understand the charges.
-In most cases bail will be set and you…Details
+At this hearing bail will be set and you…Details

 If you cannot afford an attorney, the judge may appoint an attorney from the Public Defender’s Office to represent you.
 If the judge does not offer to appoint a Public Defender, ask for one.
 Unless you hire an attorney, until the judge appoints a Public Defender you do not have an attorney.
 An attorney from…Details

 Bail is designed to guarantee your appearance in court.
 Unless charged with a capital offense or an offense punishable by life imprisonment, and the proof of guilt is evident or the presumption is great, every person charged with a crime or violation of municipal or county ordinances shall be entitled to pretrial release on reasonable…Details